secar600/secar-documents/source/extended_gas_target.rst

        - Keep pressing the down arrow button until the :code:`Set Param` is highlighted with a blue color.
        - Press on the :code:`Enter` button.
 The highlight will become black.
 Press on the up arrow button once.
 The highlighted text should now be changed to :code:`Disable`.
        - Press on the :code:`Enter` button again.
 Then press on :code:`ESC` button.
    - Click on the |reset| button found under "Operating Mode Controls" part shown in :numref:`CSS_Screen`.
-Switch to :code:`pump` mode.
+Switch to :code:`vent` mode, and immediately after, switch to :code:`pump` mode.
 If you need to carry on with the experiment:

        - Swicth to :code:`fill` mode, fill the system with the desired pressure and then switch to the :code:`run` mode and bias the PIPS detectors.